C Minor

 E♭ - First finger (1)

-The 2nd inversion of the C minor chord places the G as the lowest note.
+The second inversion of the C minor chord has G as the lowest note.
 Use the following fingers to play the chord with your right hand:

 E♭ - Fifth finger (5)